orangeguppy/PoC-ComputerVision-Models/README.md

 where each feature map $x_i$ is separately normalised

 3. Noise injection is done via "B", which applies per-channel scaling factors to the noise input
+4. Noise injection introduces random variation, while AdaIN provides semantic-level control
+5. Finally, in the original StyleGAN, images are generated progressively by starting from low-resolution layers

+### Hyperparameters